roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

 ```
 *Note that the `symbol` part of the selector above is unnecessary but used here for clarity as to what element we're targetting*

-This isn't really ideal if you're using an inline SVG with cloned instances approach, since we'd prefer to apply styles to our clone instances where possible.
-Remember, these cloned instances essentially *share* the targeted SVG definition.
+Again, this isn't really ideal if you're using an inline SVG with cloned instances approach, since we'd prefer to apply styles to our clone instances where possible.

 Another technique you can always use, is to just add classes within the source SVG and apply CSS to those directly.
+These styles will be *global* which may or may not be a problem–you'll have to decide that for your case.

-This works regardless of whether you exported the SVG with only black fills, strokes only, etc. Because you're hand adding a CSS class, it's there for you to hook into (albeit directly–we're targetting that particular SVG sub-element directly and not styling through a cloned instance):
+This technique works regardless of how you exported the SVG.
+Because you're hand adding a CSS class, it's there for you to hook into (albeit directly–we're targetting the SVG definition's sub-element directly and not styling through a cloned instance):

 ```css
 .ibestrokin {